MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-determine-whether-outlook-is-a-click-to-run-application-on-a-computer.md

 > [!NOTE]
-> <P>Only 32-bit Office 2013 is supported in the Click-to-Run virtual application environment, even if the client computer runs a 64-bit operating system.</P>
+> Only 32-bit Office 2013 is supported in the Click-to-Run virtual application environment, even if the client computer runs a 64-bit operating system.